jewjux/nvaitc-aps-project-demos/README.md

 This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Note: Individual projects may contain third-party dependencies with their own licenses.

+---

+*NVAITC APS Project Demos and Examples - A collection of demonstration projects showcasing NVIDIA AI Technology Center - Asia Pacific South capabilities and collaborations.*